coly-technologies/coly-technologies.github.io/coly-api.md

 #### Overlap handling<a name="overlap_handling_link"></a>
 <hr style="background: #FE6958; height: 2px">

 Overlap handling is implemented for all matching requests.
 It takes into account situations where some individuals appearing in the source also exist in the target entities.
-This may happen, for example, when matching an individual with a group in which they are already a member.
+This may happen, for example, when matching an individual with a unit in which they are already a member.
 The default procedure for managing such scenarios involves the following steps:

 * If the source contains only one tenant: Any individual with the same ID in the target list is removed before calculating the match result.
 * If the target consists of a single entity: Any individual with the same ID in the source list is removed before calculating the match result.